coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 execution of all the other rules to build the dependencies of `all`.

 #### Advantages of make
- - ability to conduct partial steps of the workflow, skipping any unnecessary steps
+ - Ability to conduct partial steps of the workflow, skipping any unnecessary steps
- - ability to parallelize the jobs, e.g. `$ make -j 2`
+ - Ability to parallelize the jobs, e.g. `$ make -j 2`
  - `Makefile` itself can act as a documentation for data generation
  - With a single command we can generate all or parts of the results